sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 If you want to set the feed programmatically to provide beta/nightly updates, please try to adopt [channels](#channels) in the future instead.
 If you are supporting older Sparkle versions, continue reading on.

-The recommended way to change the feed URL programatically is using `-[SUUpdater feedURLStringForUpdater:]` (or `-[SPUUpdater feedURLStringForUpdater:]` in Sparkle 2).
+The recommended way to change the feed URL programatically is using `-[SUUpdaterDelegate feedURLStringForUpdater:]` (or `-[SPUUpdaterDelegate feedURLStringForUpdater:]` in Sparkle 2).

 Here is an example: